scale-it/algo-builder/docs/algob-console.md

 ## Globals

-Following globals can be accessed during `algob console` session
+Following globals are available in an `algob console` REPL:
 * `deployer` : algob deployer in run mode.
 User can access checkpoints, get logic signature, transferAlgos and all other functions supported by `algob deployer`.
 * `algodClient` : `algosdk.Algodv2`- an instance of algorand driver based on the current network.
 * `algosdk` : User can access `algosdk` package functions using this object. (eg. `algosdk.encodeAddress(..)`)